PremoWeb/chadburn/README.md

 - `slack-only-on-error` - only send a slack message if the execution was not successful.

 ### Overlap
-**Chronos** can prevent that a job is run twice in parallel (e.g. if the first execution didn't complete before a second execution was scheduled.
+**Chadburn** can prevent that a job is run twice in parallel (e.g. if the first execution didn't complete before a second execution was scheduled.
 If a job has the option `no-overlap` set, it will not be run concurrently.

 ## Installation

-The easiest way to deploy **Chronos** is using *Docker*.
+The easiest way to deploy **Chadburn** is using *Docker*.
 See examples above.

-If don't want to run **Chronos** using our *Docker* image you can download a binary from [releases](https://github.com/PremoWeb/Chronos/releases) page.
+If don't want to run **Chadburn** using our *Docker* image you can download a binary from [releases](https://github.com/PremoWeb/Chadburn/releases) page.